he-yang/JSON-to-Excel/source/profeatures.md

 #### Load JSON File(s) video demo
 <iframe width="560" height="315" src="https://www.youtube.com/embed/DBd1LzD3HgA?si=jiBqCMlkY7YOBiMm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### Load JSON File(s) from Web URLs

+The Load JSON File(s) from Web URLs feature allows you to load multiple JSON files into JSON to Excel, and then convert them to Excel sheets.

+After each conversion, a report will be generated, which includes:
+- The filename of selected URL(s)
+- The conversion result (success or failure)
+- The sheet name if success
+- The error message if failure

+> Note, Max 20 URLs per conversion.
+> Note, the JSON data shall meet the requirements listed in the below Section Acceptable JSON format.

 ### Acceptable JSON format